3scale-labs/perftest-toolkit/deployment/README.md

 ## Troubleshooting

 Sometimes, even though all deployment commands run successfully, performance traffic may be broken.
-This might be due to misconfiguration in any stage of the deployment process.
+This might be due to a misconfiguration in any stage of the deployment process.
 When performance HTTP traffic response codes are not as expected, i.e. **200 OK**, there are few checks that can be very handy to find out configuration mistakes.